2024-2025 Policy Library

 Conduct Investigation Review Hearing

-Hearing conforms to the standards for fairness, neutrality, and equality, as well as to address any procedural questions that may arise.
+The Conduct Administrator moderates the Hearing and acts in an oversight capacity to ensure that the hearing conforms to the standards for fairness, neutrality, and equality, as well as to address any procedural questions that may arise.

 The purpose of the Hearing is for the Panel to make findings of fact on disputed facts and determine if a Policy violation occurred based on the facts the Panel determined to have occurred.
 Decisions are made by a simple majority of the Panel.